 Mr. Wilson is graceful about the situation.

 “She could easily use Google or something, I suppose.
-I think she really just wants to talk to me.
+But, I think she wants to talk to me.
 And that’s perfectly OK.”